chmreid/2020-csp-report-lambda-cloudwatch/Readme.md

 * CloudWatch logs that lambdas use for logging
 * Route 53 record to make API gateway available at dockstore-security.org

-## Testing Locally
+## Test Lambda Code Locally

-To test locally, use the `python-lambda-local` Python package.
+To test locally, use the `python-lambda-local` Python package and the files in the `test/` folder.

 ### Quick start